-Sometimes referred to as trade credit insurance or A/R insurance, accounts receivable insurance can help protect a company’s cash flow despite natural disasters, geopolitical events, an economic downturn, seasonal business cycles, client ownership changes, and other issues that may create uncertainty.
+Sometimes referred to as trade credit insurance or A/R insurance, accounts receivable insurance provides a company cash flow despite natural disasters, geopolitical events, an economic downturn, seasonal business cycles, client ownership changes, and other issues that may create uncertainty.
 In this article, we’ll take a quick look at how a receivable insurance policy works to reduce non-payment risks, what to look for in a good provider, and alternative forms of credit management to consider if insurance doesn’t align with your business needs.

 When a business agrees to invoice after goods or services are delivered, it’s technically offering credit to the receiving entity.
-Also known as trade credit and generally with no interest, these loans or receivables account for 35-40 percent of a typical company’s assets, per MarshMcLennan data.
-This typically makes receivables the most important asset for businesses.
+This process, known as accounts receivable insurance – sometimes called trade credit insurance or simply accounts receivable insurance coverage, provides companies with protection against customers who fail to pay what they owe.
+Also known as trade credit and generally with no interest, these loans or receivables, which are essentially the company’s accounts receivable records, account for 35-40 percent of a typical company’s assets, per MarshMcLennan data.
+This typically makes receivables the most important asset for businesses in the U.S.

 The risk of non-payment in most cases falls to the company with outstanding invoices.
+Companies protect themselves against non-payment risks and maintain their balance sheets.
 Should their largest customers or multiple clients default or file bankruptcy, the company owed is often simply out the money.
 The cycle then perpetuates, as the company holding the unpaid invoices can easily become insolvent too.

-Accounts receivable insurance serves as a safeguard, protecting a company’s earnings when things go awry.
+Accounts receivable insurance coverage serves as a safeguard, protecting a company’s earnings when things go awry.

 How Does Accounts Receivable Insurance Work?